EA FC 25 Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

 - PlayStyles+: Max 3

-Read more: Benjamin Sesko TOTS Honourable Mentions SBC: All tasks and cheapest solutions
+Read more: Baris Yilmaz TOTS Honourable Mentions SBC: All tasks and cheapest solutions

-Best players to use in the EA FC 25 Sneak Attack Evolution
+Best players to use in the EA FC 25 Heavy Mettle Evolution

-While the Sneak Attack EVO's fairly straightforward requirements allow for quite a number of usable options, here's a list of the best player cards that gamers should consider for it:
+Here's a list of player cards that will provide the best possible results under the FC IQ system after undergoing the FC Heavy Mettle Evolution in Ultimate Team:

 - Patrick Vieira: 90